ratoru/dotfiles/dot_config/nvim/README.md

 - I am still figuring out what the optimal keybindings for `harpoon` are.
 They are currently under `j` for `jump`.
 - I am going to change document symbols ` ds` and workspace symbols ` ws` somehow.
 - I am currently trying `CopilotChat` for Cursor-like functionality.
+Other things to try:
+    - gp.nvim
+    - neocodeium
+    - supermaven
 - I might remove `neo-tree` again.
 - I might add `neo-git`.
 - I might add LSPs in the future.